 Fast And Accurate Results

-Not only do you have access to your test results 24/7, you also have access to a team of nurses and doctors who are there to offer you personalized care at every step of the way.
+Not only do you have access to your test results 24/7, you also have access to the LetsGetChecked team who are there to offer you personalized care at every step of the way.

 LetsGetChecked use the same laboratories and guidelines as doctors so you can rest assured that the only difference in testing with LetsGetChecked is not having a face to face sit down with a doctor and self-collecting a smaller sample of blood.

-Your fast and accurate results will be returned to you within 5 days of taking the test.
+Your fast and accurate results will be returned to you within a week of taking the test.

 How Do You Collect A Sample Using The Male Hormone Advanced Test?

 Using the Male Hormone Advanced Test is very straightforward.
-To take the test, you simply take a small sample from your finger.
+To take the test, you simply take a small sample of blood from your finger.
 This method is also known as capillary testing.

 Using the prepaid label, you then send your test kit back to the LetsGetChecked laboratory through PO box or via courier service.